How to trade CFDs

 At City Index, we offer contracts on over 6,300 individual markets across shares, indices, currencies, commodities, interest rates, bonds and more.
 From a single platform, you can access major global markets in the UK, US, Europe, Asia, Australia and New Zealand.

 Once you’ve chosen a market, use the search function on the platform or app to find it.
-You’ll be able to see its live price, view a chart and take a look at all the information you need to know before taking your position.
+You’ll be able to see its live price, view a chart and look at all the information you need to know before taking your position.

 CFD markets have two prices.
 The first is the sell price (the bid), and the second price is the buy price (the offer).
 The difference between the two is known as the spread.